gwax/www-gwax/posts/2009/12/avatar-the-last-film-i-will-see-in-3d.rst

-So yeah, overall, I am inclined to recommend the *Dances with Wolves* meets *Dinotopia* in space movie, otherwise known as *Avatar* but I do not recommend it in 3D unless you've got some dramamine to take beforehand.
-Actually, that's an idea; maybe I'll pop a couple dramamine and try seeing it again, you know, for science.
+So yeah, overall, I am inclined to recommend the *Dances with Wolves* meets *Dinotopia* in space movie, otherwise known as *Avatar* but I do not recommend it in 3D unless you've got some Dramamine to take beforehand.
+Actually, that's an idea; maybe I'll pop a couple Dramamine and try seeing it again, you know, for science.